-CAR 13.060 Accidents or Serious Incidents in the territory of a non-contracting State or outside the territory of any State
+CAR 13.060 Accidents or Incidents in the territory of a non-contracting State or outside the territory of any State

-- (a) Responsibility of OTSD as State of Registry.
-When the OTSD, as the State of Registry, institutes the investigation of an accident, the OTSD shall forward a notification in accordance with CAR-13.035, with a minimum of delay, and by the most suitable and quickest means available to; - (1) The State of Occurrence;
+- (a) Responsibility of OTSB as State of Registry.
+When an accident or the serious incident has occurred in the territory of a non-Contracting State which does not intend to conduct an investigation in accordance with Annex 13 to the Convention on International Civil Aviation, the OTSB, as the State of Registry, may institute the investigation of an accident or incident.
+In such cases the OTSB shall forward a notification in accordance with CAR-13.051(c) Reportable Occurrences, with a minimum of delay, and by the most suitable and quickest means available to;

+- (1) The State of Occurrence;

+- (2) the State of the Operator;